 However, when you’re off the bike, the strive score can provide you with more accurate data.

-Below you can see the table of the peloton heart rate zone and the corresponding strive score multiplier.
+Below you can see the table of the peloton heart rate zones and the corresponding strive score multiplier.

 |Peloton Heart Rate Zones||Strive Score Multiplier|